dancasey-ie/irish_energy_assets/README.md

 __Future Development__

-* __Change Log__ recording if, when and by who a document was updated.
+* __Change Log__ Record any changes made to the collection in a change log recording the change, timestamp, and who made the change.
-* __Node Capacity__ to indicate which nodes are reaching their maximium connected MEC limit.
-* __Glossary__ of abbrevieations and terminaology
+* __Glossary__ Include a glossary of terms and abbreievations.
-* Either get d3 data direct from mongo or write to json on every change !* User stays signed in when moving around !* Filter on enter and pass filter onto next load
-                                                                                !* Collapse script, run on first load !* Collapse icons, make correct on first load
-* Include analysis section in about
+* __D3 Charts Read from MongoDB__ Currently the d3 charts read data from a .json file that is written to every time a change to the collection is made.
+The charts should read directly from MongoDB.
+* __Continued Filter Refining__ Currently the filter parameters set act out on the whole of the collections documents, past filters should be transfered on for further filter refining.
+This will most likely require AJAX or passing the filter parameters as a URL Query String.
+* __Collapse Icon__ Currently the collapse in or out icons only change once actived, they do not reflect the initial state on page load, and in the filter side-nav all icons are not independent.
+This will be solved with greater understanding of the DOM to be covered in the JavaScript module.
+* __Filter Asset List using crossfilter.js__ Filters across the d3 charts should be reflected in the assets list shown.
+To be used instead of refine filter side-nav. ".top(Infinity)" will probably be used to make this work.
-* combine assets, filtered assets and check_username into one render event !* reload d3 charts on screen resize for correct formatting
+* __Combine Functions__ Combine assets, filtered assets and check_username into one render event

-not pushed
-* For reading addresses, make it a loop, as some geopy addresses are >6 lines
-* Use crossfilter.js to filter table results using .top(Infinity)
-* Get admin to confirm edit or entry
+* __Admin Confirmation__ Any non-admin changes to the collection should require confirmation from the admin before being applied to the database.
+* __Data Analysis__ Include synopsis of data.

 Testing
 -----------------------